 An agency may obtain goods or services directly from any government entity that provides those goods or services in the exercise of its principal functions.

 The government entity providing the goods and services (i.e. the supplier) should ensure its pricing and other terms and conditions are consistent with the competitive neutrality principles in the Treasury Policy and Guidelines Paper TPP02-1 Policy Statement on the Application of Competitive Neutrality.

 Unless an agency has specific requirements related to safety and infrastructure, any agency may enter into an arrangement with any supplier for the procurement of goods and services valued up to $10,000 even if the goods or services are available on whole of government procurement arrangements.
 The procuring agency should ensure the rates are reasonable and consistent with normal market rates.

-An agency that is accredited under the NSW Procurement Board’s Accreditation Program for Goods and Services Procurement, the Agency Accreditation Scheme for Procurement or the Agency Accreditation Scheme for Construction may enter into an arrangement with a supplier for the procurement of goods and services consistent with its terms of accreditation.
+An agency that is accredited under the NSW Procurement Board’s Accreditation Program for Goods and Services Procurement or Accreditation Program for Construction Procurement may enter into an arrangement with a supplier for the procurement of goods and services consistent with its terms of accreditation.

 $10,000 - $30,000

 Obtain at least one written quotation.

 Conduct an appropriate procurement process approved by the agency head or an accredited agency within the cluster.